Etherlyweiner/SolanaWhaleWatcher/docs/FIX_WEBHOOK_NOW.md

-# 🚨 WEBHOOK NOT CONFIGURED - Fix Now!
+# 🚨 WEBHOOK NOT CONFIGURED - Fix Now

 **Problem Found:** N8N_WEBHOOK_URL is not set in your .env file **Impact:** Scanner detects tokens but can't send to N8N → No Discord alerts!